PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 * IPython.sphinxext.ipython_console_highlighting
 * `sphinx_changelog <https://sphinx-changelog.readthedocs.io>`_
   for rendering `towncrier`_ changelogs
-* `plasmapy_sphinx` for customizations created for use in PlasmaPy.
+* `plasmapy_sphinx` for customizations created for use in PlasmaPy_ and affiliated packages.
 Note that `plasmapy_sphinx` is expected to be broken out into its own package in the future.

 These extensions are specified in :confval:`extensions` configuration value in `docs/conf.py`_.